dean-sh/Pixel-Regression-with-Deep-Learning/README.md

 I've been experimenting with different network architectures and training schemes to optimize the performance of the model.
  1. **Pixel Classification** - Using classic deep learning classification models, with Softmax activation on a `3000x1` output vector, where the index corresponds to the pixel value.
  2. **Fully Connected Regression** - Using several layers in a Fully-Connected neural network, where the last layer has 1 neuron as a regression problem.
  3. **CNN Regression** - Using several Conv2D layers, some MaxPooling and RelU activation, Flattened and connected to FC layers as in #2.
 The idea is that the CNN filters will learn spatial information from the real-world images and help the regression accuracy.

+**Parameters Tuning**
+ 1. Optimizer- **Adam**, SGD, adaGrad.
+ 2. Loss: **MSE**, MSLE, MAE as losses for regression.
+ 3. **Batch Size - 64** was proven to gain the lowest error.
+ 4. R2 as Train and Validation Metrics

+ **Best Architecture**

+Libraries used in the project:

+ - Tensorflow
+ - Keras
+ - numpy
+ - sklearn
+ - Pandas
+ - SciPy
+ - matplotlib
+ - statistics
+ - ngrok localhost tunnel